olsonpm/gulp-refresh/README.md

 # gulp-refresh <a href="https://travis-ci.org/leo/gulp-refresh" target="_blank"><img align="right" src="https://travis-ci.org/leo/gulp-refresh.svg?branch=master"></a>

+A lightweight [gulp](https://github.com/gulpjs/gulp) plugin for livereload to be used with the [livereload chrome extension](http://livereload.com/extensions/) or a [livereload middleware](https://github.com/intesso/connect-livereload).

 This repo is based on a fork of Cyrus David's [gulp-livereload](https://github.com/vohof/gulp-livereload).
 Since he hasn't been active since a long time, it seemed like a good idea to fork it.
 I'm also using it in a lot of my upcoming projects and I didn't want it to just die.

-## What is this?

-A lightweight [gulp](https://github.com/gulpjs/gulp) plugin for livereload to be used with the [livereload chrome extension](http://livereload.com/extensions/) or a [livereload middleware](https://github.com/intesso/connect-livereload).

 - [Installation](#install)
 - [Upgrade Notice](#3x-upgrade-notice)